 The terrestrial paleoclimate group works to reconstruct changes in climate and the hydrologic cycle over the past 100 million years.
 We are interested in long-term controls and feedback that govern the climate and in understanding fundamental differences in hydrologic cycling between the high-CO2 world 50 million years ago and our current, relatively low-CO2 world.
 With atmospheric CO2 concentrations approaching levels that have not been seen in at least 5, and perhaps 20, million years, we are motivated to look at the paleoclimate record to constrain how human activities may alter the hydrologic cycle and terrestrial climate.
 Our group uses a combination of field studies and stable isotopes, global and regional climate models, one-dimensional models, and novel statistical methods to improve our knowledge of the evolution of Earth's climate.

 The terrestrial paleoclimate group is directed by Professor C. Page Chamberlain.
-Currently, we consist of one Ph.D. student, one postdoc, one undergraduate, and a laboratory manager of the Stable Isotope Biogeochemistry Laboratory.
-We have long-term collaborations with Professor Andreas Mulch the Vice-Director of the Biodiversity and Climate Research Centre, Frankfurt Germany, and Professor Derek Sjostrom the Chair of Science Division, Rocky Mountain College, Billings, Montana.
-At Stanford University our research group collaborates with Associate Professor Kate Maher, Associate Professor Kevin Boyce, and Professor Stephan Graham, and is a part of the Sedimentary Research Group.
+Currently, we consist of two Ph.D. students, one postdoc, and a laboratory manager of the Stable Isotope Biogeochemistry Laboratory.
+We have long-term international collaborations with Professor Andreas Mulch the Director of the Biodiversity and Climate Research Centre, Frankfurt Germany, and Associate Professor Yuan Gao at the China University of Geosciences Beijing China.
+At Stanford University our research group collaborates with Professor Kate Maher, Professor Kevin Boyce, and Professor Stephan Graham, and is a part of the Sedimentary Research Group.